-Make no mistake about it: SPCC guidelines are there for an important reason, and protect our environment from dangerous spills of oil and other petroleum products that might pollute our waters or shores.
+Make no mistake about it: SPCC compliance guidelines are there for an important reason, and protect our environment from dangerous spills of oil and other petroleum products that might pollute our waters or shores.
 We believe in these goals, and hope you will read more about Polystar Containment’s commitment to protecting our environment from hazardous spills.

 Question – What constitutes an SPCC Plan?